 In the early-1990’s, Kent conceived and created the Lowell Trilogy of plays, innovative play-making and community wide collaborations that brought the area’s history and concerns to the stage.
 The first of the three plays, an adaptation of Ibsen’s An Enemy of the People, was set in turn of the century Lowell and explored the area’s historical conflict between industrialization and preservation.
 The Merrimack production was featured and as trend-setting by American Theatre Magazine, and credited as spearheading a new “green” and ecologically positioned wave of collaborative theatre works beginning to happen across the continent.

 In 1995 Kent obtained the rights from Jack Kerouac’s heirs to work with Lipsky again on the adaptation of Kerouac’s novel Maggie Cassidy.
-Maggie’s Riff, by Lipsky explored the Franco-American roots of the many migrants who inhabited the Merrimack Valley and the productions jazz-infused adaptation of Kerouac’s book received international acclaim, touring numerous Fringe festivals around the globe for years.
+Maggie’s Riff, by Lipsky explored the Franco-American roots of the many migrants who inhabited the Merrimack Valley and the productions jazz-infused adaptation of Kerouac’s book received international acclaim, touring numerous Fringe festivals around the globe.

-Kent served on the faculty of the Boston Conservatory from 1987-1994 teaching theatre, writing, and cross-cultural aesthetics.
-He has been an invited lecturer and part-time instructor at UConn, Penn State, and Brandeis, and created and taught original curricular in the arts and the business of art at both the Florida Keys and Middlesex Community Colleges.
+Kent served on the faculty of the Boston Conservatory for seven years teaching theatre, writing, and cross-cultural aesthetics.
+He has been an invited lecturer and part-time instructor at UConn, Penn State, Brandeis, UMiami and numerous art centers and colonies on a range of creative, artistic and business of art topics.

 Today, in addition to Artist in the Room, Looking is Free, and Legacy Art Collections, Kent writes, teaches, and spends time researching and testing more topics and concepts related to Art as Application.